Mikey Whipwreck: Various feuds (1996–1998)

 At CyberSlam, Whipwreck began a new angle with Taz by picking up a fight with him after Taz continued to assault his defeated opponent Joel Hartgood after the match, but Whipwreck was taken down with a Tazmission.
 Whipwreck lost to Taz in a series of matches including one at Big Ass Extreme Bash on March 8.
 At Heat Wave, Whipwreck attempted to regain the ECW World Tag Team Championship from The Eliminators with Sabu as his partner but failed to win the titles.
-He captured the European Wrestling Association (EWA) European Junior Heavyweight Championship on August 2 by defeating The Dirt Bike Kid and appeared with the belt on ECW television until losing it to Sabu at London, England in December.
-Whipwreck appeared on the February 24, 1997 episode of Monday Night Raw, emanating from ECW's home arena Manhattan Center where he lost to Taz as part of an angle between ECW and the World Wrestling Federation (WWF).
+He captured the European Wrestling Association (EWA) European Junior Heavyweight Championship on August 2 by defeating The Dirt Bike Kid and appeared with the belt on ECW television until losing it to Sabu in London, England in December.
+Whipwreck appeared on the February 24, 1997 episode of Monday Night Raw, taking place at ECW's home arena Manhattan Center where he lost to Taz as part of an angle between ECW and the World Wrestling Federation (WWF).
+This would be his only WWE match.

 He took a hiatus from ECW for the next few months until returning to television on the May 29 episode of Hardcore TV, where he and Spike Dudley lost to Big Dick Dudley and D-Von Dudley.
 Whipwreck and Dudley began teaming together and got involved in a feud with PG-13.
 Whipwreck and Dudley lost to PG-13 at Orgy of Violence but defeated PG-13 and Whipwreck's longtime rival Jason in a handicap match at July's Heat Wave pay-per-view.

 Whipwreck was next placed in a rivalry with the undefeated newcomer Justin Credible, who was being managed by Jason.
 Whipwreck faced Credible in a match at November to Remember, which Whipwreck won by pinning him after a Whipper-Snapper, ending Credible's televised winning streak.
 Whipwreck disappeared from television and returned at the Living Dangerously pay-per-view on March 1, 1998, where he helped Tommy Dreamer in beating Credible.
 Whipwreck lost to Credible in a rematch at May's Wrestlepalooza.
 He competed against Rob Van Dam for the ECW World Television Championship at It Ain't Seinfeld, where the match ended in a no contest after Sabu interfered and attacked Van Dam.
 Whipwreck would then compete against Sabu in a series of matches throughout the year.
 His last rivalry in the company was against Jerry Lynn.
 He defeated Lynn in the opening match of UltraClash on September 19.
 His last televised match in ECW was a loss to Lynn on the December 17 episode of Hardcore TV.